cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ...
 ```

-Testing with the CLI up to the point where the game is resolved with a rightful winner is much more involved and better covered by unit tests or with a nice GUI.
-You will be able to partially test this part in the [next section](./game-forfeit.md), via a forfeit.
+Testing with the CLI up to the point where the game is resolved with a rightful winner is better covered by unit tests or with a nice GUI.
+You will be able to partially test this in the [next section](./game-forfeit.md), via a forfeit.

 ## Next up